For more, visit LouPickney.com

 It will be interesting to see what the top quarterback prospects end up doing.
 You often see the top QBs hold off on throwing in Indy, instead opting to work with familiar receivers and friendly confines at their school's pro day.

 But things may be changing in that respect.
 Last year, both Jameis Winston and Marcus Mariota (the top two QB prospects for 2015) threw at the combine.
-And while plans are always subject to change, Cal QB Jared Goff reportedly is expected to do everything at the combine, as are North Dakota State QB Carson Wentz Memphis QB Paxton Lynch and .
+And while plans are always subject to change, Cal QB Jared Goff reportedly is expected to do everything at the combine, as are North Dakota State QB Carson Wentz and Memphis QB Paxton Lynch.

 With considerable back-and-forth on the evaluations of Wentz and Goff relative to the top of the draft board, it should be helpful to make as close to an apples-to-apples comparison as possible of the two in the same setting.
 It's also a strong opportunity for Lynch and the rest of the QB prospects to show how they match up with the perceived top of the crop.